Alex8ab/python-api-challenge/README.md

 - Create your ideal weather and look up for cities that satisfied this requirement.
 - Call an API for Google Places API to show hotels in these cities.
-- Create a heatmap that display the humidity for every hotel and a pin containing the hotel name, city and country located within 5000 meters of the ideal weather cities from above.
+- Create a heatmap that display the humidity for every hotel and a pin containing the hotel name, city and country located within 5000 meters of the ideal weather cities.